 Throughout Africa, young designers are using traditional techniques and local materials to create fresh looks now seen everywhere from your Instagram feed to international runways.
-Hannah Azieb Pool, the editor of Fashion Cities Africa, introduces us to three of the most creative cities to watch in 2018.
+Hannah Azieb Pool, the editor of Fashion Cities Africa, introduces us to three of the most creative cities to watch.

 The scene: “There has been a real resurgence of artistic and creative expression in Accra,” says Nana Dabanka, who, along with her sister Afua, launched MONAA, a line of leather sandals inspired by the sisters’ Ashanti heritage.
 The city’s creative hub is the Osu neighborhood, where the busy main streets are lined with both small craft booths and quiet high-end boutiques.
 “Osu and its surrounding areas are bursting with so much style and culture,” says Makeba Boateng, founder of Fashion Forum Africa, a lecture series focused on promoting and encouraging African designers.